gonmf/dakilang/README.md

 ## Future work

+- Warn of non-unification because of missing clause name/arity
-- Support parenthesizing clause tails, with mixed _and_ and _or_ relationships
+- Mixed _and_ and _or_ relationships in clause tails
+- _Don't care_ variables